tonygilkerson/cafe/README.md

 # After you create a Gateway resource you will need to patch the nodeports for the port-forwarding to work
 kubectl -n istio-system patch svc cafe-gateway-istio --type merge -p='{"spec":{"ports":[{"name":"http","nodePort":30080,"port":80,"protocol":"TCP","targetPort":80},{"name":"https","nodePort":30443,"port":443,"protocol":"TCP","targetPort":443}]}}'

+# Allow access to cafe-gateway
+# DEVTODO - I should add this to the namespace chart
+kubectl label ns istio-system cafe-gateway=enabled
 ```

 ---